Quendrique/FEUP-COMP/README.md

 ### Polymorphism

-Although polymorphism does not impose a substantial number of challenges in regards to semantic analysis, some measures were taken in order to account for the limitations of this compiler.
+Although polymorphism did not impose a substantial number of challenges in regards to semantic analysis, some measures were taken in order to account for the limitations of this compiler.
 As such, whenever a class extends another, function calls to objects of the class in question which do not have a corresponding definition are nonetheless assumed to be valid, as said definitions can be (albeit not necessarily) present in the ascending class.

 ### Static calls